 noun, plural: frameshift mutations

-(genetics) A type of gene mutation wherein the addition or deletion of (a number of) nucleotide(s) causes a shift in the reading frame of the codons in the mRNA, thus, may eventually lead to the alteration in the amino acid sequence at protein translation
+(genetics) A type of gene mutationin which the addition or deletion of one or more nucleotide(s) causes a shift in the reading frame of the codons in the mRNA, which may lead to the alteration in the amino acid sequence at protein translation.

 Frameshift mutations may be beneficial, deleterious, or lethal.
 For example, induction of frameshift mutation has been used to make certain bacteria capable of producing nylonase, an enzyme that can degrade nylon.

-Frameshift mutation has also been one of the possible causes of albinism.
-A shift in the reading frame can lead to formation of stop codon, hence, early terminating protein translation.
-An early termination of any of the enzymes necessary for the production of melanin can result in albinism.
-Tay Sachs disease is an example of a disease caused by frameshift mutation.
-The disease is caused by various mutations, including frameshift mutations, on chromosome 15 in the HEXA gene that codes for the alpha–subunit of the lysosomal enzyme beta-N-acetylhexosaminidase A.
+Some cases of albinism have been attributed to early termination of any of the enzymes necessary for the production of melanin.
+Tay Sachs disease is caused by various mutations, including frameshift mutations, in the HEXA gene, a gene on chromosome 15 that codes for the alpha-subunit of the lysosomal enzyme beta-N-acetylhexosaminidase A.